adap/flower/datasets/doc/source/how-to-use-with-pytorch.rst

   partition.features

-In case of CIFAR10, you should see the following output
+In case of CIFAR10, you should see the following output.

 .. code-block:: none